Ken McEwan, Q.C.*

 Ken successfully led the defence in opposing a certification application in a proposed class action concerning the purchase of development units in the Private Residences at the Hotel Georgia.View all Ken's cases

-McEwan Partners is pleased to announce that Ken McEwan, Q.C., Bob Cooper, Q.C., and Craig Dennis, Q.C. have been recognized again by Chambers Canada 2022.
-Kenneth McEwan Q.C.
-Band...
+McEwan Partners is honored to announce that firm partners Ken McEwan, Q.C., Bob Cooper, Q.C. and Craig Dennis, Q.C. have been recognized by Benchmark Litigation Canada as being among...
 Read more